paprockiw/terraform-aws-public-private-vpc-module/README.md

 - Route tables and route associations for each subnet.
 - Tagging for all resources with consistent naming.
 - Flow logs for the VPC.
+- Common security groups for use on resources in VPC.

 ## Table of Contents